Lindsay Brin, Exercise Science

 For me to see these results, I only changed my exercise routine and my stress levels.
 I often refer to the Big 4.
 If you want to see any results, these 4 are important – exercise, nutrition, stress, sleep.
 We’ve covered exercise and stress.
 Our registered dietitian covers all things nutrition in our App.
 Sleep, well we all know we need more of it.

-My results from 2022 to now:
+My results from those 3 weeks:

 But this isn’t just me.
 Are you overly stressed?
 Both psychological (work or personal challenges) and physiological sources (high-stress workouts) significantly affect the nervous system.